chatmail/.github/profile/README.md

-# Chatmail: secure and fast e-mail infrastructure for all
+# Chatmail: secure and instant e-mail infrastructure

 Chatmail aims to comprehensively modernize the e-mail system to become fast, reliable and secure.